Future Ready: 2020-2024

 Prior to the onset of COVID-19, the need to attract the highly skilled workforce of the future was industry’s primary concern.
 Moving from recovery to post-COVID-19, industry must continue to adapt to new changes, while still trying to attract and develop the workforce of the future and meet the demands of the new economy.
 The health and safety of employees, customers and clients will have a new prominence in future business plans.
 Ongoing training to respond to health and safety protocols will be highlighted in addition to the need for technical skill training as companies and technology evolve.

 At the same time, business and entrepreneurs must recognize that technology – coupled with a demographic shift toward a growing and aging population – is changing what goods and services people and businesses want, and the way they are delivered.

 In response, Peterborough & the Kawarthas Economic Development is embarking on a parallel period of significant change, so that together with our partners we can navigate the challenges of the future economy and leverage the opportunities it is presenting.
 We will bring together business, government, and education partners; residents and visitors; in order to fulfill a shared vision for a brighter economic future.
 It will be our mission over the next five years to draw on the richness of the natural, built and human assets of our remarkable region, as we shift our focus to sustainability and innovation, so that we can thrive together in an unpredictable world economy.

-Growth in our population will add to the richness of the region and stimulate economic activity.
+This growth in population will add to the richness of the region and it will grow the business community and stimulate economic activity.